Mehmed Namık Pasha: Co-founder of Mekteb-i Harbiye

 Once back in Istanbul, Namık Pasha reintegrated his post as brigade-general.
 When the establishment of a military college for officers became indispensable, it is to Namık Pasha, alongside Marshal Ahmed Fevzi Pasha, already the director of a military school in Selimiye, that the Sultan turned to entrust in 1834 the organization and administration of the Mekteb-i Harbiye.
-Today the College, which boasts of having had Mustafa Kemal (Atatürk) as student, has been moved from Constantinople to Ankara and is called Kara Harp Okulu (School of War for Ground Forces), which is still functioning.
+Today the College, which boasts of having had Mustafa Kemal (Atatürk) as a student, has been moved from Constantinople to Ankara and is called Kara Harp Okulu (School of War for Ground Forces), which is still functioning.

 Ambassador to London

 On his dispatches from London, Namık Pasha had indicated the necessity of a permanent representative of the Sublime Porte in such capitals as Paris and London.
 When an embassy was indeed opened in London, it fell to Namık Pasha to be the first to fill the post.
 He remained in London from 1834 to 1836, and had contacts with statesmen such as Palmerston and Wellington.
 Namık Pasha was well received in London, and displayed both fluency with language but also at adapting to local social customs.